 Modern restaurants often create a nutty, rich, velvety tomato version of fish, chicken, meat, or everyday vegetables.
 Such nutty buttery onion, tomato, chilli, garlic, and ginger gravies with a large portion of garam masala are part of all get-togethers, unlike modern restaurants', traditional curries were flowy and soupy with intensely herbal flavours, where onion, nuts, creams, or tomatoes were excluded.

-The most common five Indian food spices used in Indian cuisine are called Panch Phoron, which is known to soothe the digestive system.
+The five most common Indian spices used in Indian cuisine, called Panch Phoron, are known to soothe the digestive system.
 It contains cumin, brown mustard, fenugreek, nigella sativa, and fennel seeds.

 In most regional cuisines, Indian food spices such as cinnamon, cloves, fennel seeds, and coriander seeds are toasted and ground before use.
 A harmonious blend of herbs is chosen to avoid an intense, repelling aroma.
 Some milk-based beverages are made with cardamom and saffron, and acidic herbs are not added to such recipes.
-Essential Indian spices enhance the warmness of milk, yet you do not feel overwhelmed with the flavours of cream.
+Essential Indian spices enhance the warmth of milk without overwhelming the cream flavours.

-Indian food spices are added in the right portion to balance the external climatic heat.
+Indian spices are added in the right amounts to balance the external heat.
 Cinnamon, cardamom, saffron, and nutmeg are added in a smaller amount than coriander powder or fennel in most recipes.
 Since the South Indian climate is known for high temperatures and humidity, foods are prepared with coconut milk and coconut oil instead of mustard oil.

-Most essential Indian spices enhance the flavours of foods, herbs work as preservatives, and some herbs can be used to break down fat or protein.
+Most essential Indian spices enhance the flavours of foods; herbs act as preservatives; and some herbs can be used to break down fat or protein.
 Herbs are classified into heating or cooling agents.

-For instance, green cardamom can be used as a tea blend, whereas black cardamom with large dark brown pods is avoided in sweet dishes and only added to meat, lentils or vegetable curries.
-Green cardamom, ginger and cinnamon are comforting spices added to sweets and milk-based drinks with almonds and cashews.
+For instance, green cardamom can be used in tea blends, whereas black cardamom, with large, dark brown pods, is avoided in sweet dishes and is used only in meat, lentil, or vegetable curries.
+Green cardamom, ginger, and cinnamon are comforting spices used in sweets and milk-based drinks, often with almonds and cashews.

 Kashmiri recipes, such as Roganjosh, are made with only three herbs: red chilli, dry ginger powder, and fennel seeds (or powdered fennel seeds).
 It is considered a savoury dish presented for special occasions.

-The classic meals were made from locally grown Indigenous biodiversity, vegetables and fruits collected as a medley of seasonal unripe beans, bananas, sweet potatoes, banana stems, lotus stems, coconuts and other delicacies designed to please the palates those invited to the in-house feast prepared by home cooks.
+The classic meals were made from locally grown Indigenous biodiversity, with vegetables and fruits collected as a medley of seasonal unripe beans, bananas, sweet potatoes, banana stems, lotus stems, coconuts, and other delicacies designed to please the palates of those invited to the in-house feast prepared by home cooks.

-For everyday household meals, freshly picked greens, beans, lentils, and cereals (rice, wheat, maise, barley, and other regional fermented grains) were sauteed with a pinch of pepper, cumin, turmeric, mustard seeds, and coriander powder.
-A small amount of raw mangoes, tamarind, and chillies was added later to the preparation for additional sweet, sour, and tangy flavours.
+For everyday household meals, freshly picked greens, beans, lentils, and cereals (rice, wheat, maize, maizey, and other regional fermented grains) were sauteed with a pinch of pepper, cumin, turmeric, mustard seeds, and coriander powder.
+A small amount of raw mango, tamarind, and chillies was later added to the preparation for additional sweet, sour, and tangy flavours.

-Essential Indian spices are used to marinate foods before cooking, so the regular vegetable fry may not contain much spice, but butter, chicken, tikka masala, pulao, and kofta may contain a complex amalgamation of turmeric, garam masala, coriander, cumin, peppercorn, bay leaf, and others.
+Essential Indian spices are used to marinate foods before cooking, so a regular vegetable fry may not contain much spice, whereas butter, chicken, tikka masala, pulao, and kofta may contain a complex blend of turmeric, garam masala, coriander, cumin, peppercorns, bay leaves, and more.

-Most street appetisers, deep-fried vegetable fritters, and snacks have tantalising tastes have local cultural influences.
-South Indian dosas, idlis, and vadas, often served with sambar, are made from regional sambar masala and have a unique composition.
+Most street appetisers, fried vegetable fritters, and snacks have tantalising flavours influenced by local culture.
+South Indian dosas, idlis, and vadas, often served with sambar, are made with regional sambar masala and have unique compositions.

-Paneer, lentils, and rich, creamy, buttery curries are served for lunch or dinner, and they contain garam masala, ginger –garlic, tomato and chilly paste and also cinnamon, black pepper, clove, or cardamom are other species.
+paneer, lentils, and rich, creamy, buttery curries are served for lunch or dinner and often include garam masala, ginger-garlic, tomato, and chilli paste, and cinnamon, black pepper, cloves, or cardamom.

-Spicy Indian food tastes are enhanced with cumin, turmeric, fennel, ginger –garlic and other herbs.
-The amount of spicy red chilli determines the spiciness, and you can get many levels of spiciness in the different types of red chillies, and you can choose it depending on the heat tolerance required.
+Spicy Indian food is enhanced with cumin, turmeric, fennel, ginger-garlic, and other herbs.
+The amount of spicy red chilli determines the spiciness; different varieties offer varying levels so that you can choose based on your heat tolerance.

-Cayenne pepper and cloves have intense flavours, and they are rubbed on meats or fish for marination, but it may not increase the spiciness.
+Cayenne pepper and cloves have intense flavours and are rubbed onto meats or fish for marination, but they may not increase the spiciness.

-The most spicy is the Phaal curry prepared with the bhot jholakia chillies, which are the hottest in the world.
-Such a level of spiciness is added only to chicken or meat curries, not to vegetables or lentils.
-Most green vegetable preparations contain a small quantity of fresh green chillies, while red chillies powders are added to curries and soupy recipes.
+The spiciest is the Phaal curry, prepared with the bhot jholakia chillies, the hottest in the world.
+Such a level of spiciness is used only in chicken or meat curries, not in vegetable or lentil dishes.
+Most green vegetable preparations contain a small quantity of fresh green chillies, while red chilli powder is added to curries and soupy recipes.

-Pork Vindaloo is another spicy recipe made from red chillies, cloves, cumin, black pepper, and other herbs that can take you on a fiery ride.
+Pork Vindaloo is another spicy dish made with red chillies, cloves, cumin, black pepper, and other herbs, and it can take you on a fiery ride.

-Some regional South Indian foods contain gun powder, which is basically lentil powder sprinkled over dosa or rice.
+Some regional South Indian dishes contain gunpowder, which is basically lentil powder sprinkled over dosa or rice.
 It bursts with a spicy flavour and contains chillies, lentils, cumin seeds, and garlic.
-Some of the most spicy chillies are added to Kolhapuri, Rista (the Kashmiri recipe), and Andhra chilli chicken varieties.
-Kozhi curry is widely eaten in Kerala, and it is one of the spiciest curries of all.
+Some of the spiciest chillies are used in Kolhapuri, Rista (a Kashmiri recipe), and Andhra chilli chicken varieties.
+Kozhi curry is widely eaten in Kerala and is one of the spiciest curries.

-Black pepper powder is sprinkled on certain recipes, but its sharpness is different from the typical red chilli.
+Black pepper powder is sprinkled on certain recipes, but its sharpness differs from that of typical red chilli.

-Masala or spices are a blend of specific combinations used in the preparation of Indian meals.
+Masala, or spices, are specific combinations used in preparing Indian meals.
 Spices are used to prepare curries with basic ingredients such as lentils, potatoes, spinach, or meat.
-The famous creamy, bright orange tomato-based curry tikka masala is spicier than butter chicken, but the preparation techniques are similar.
+The famous creamy, bright-orange tomato-based curry, tikka masala, is spicier than butter chicken, but the preparation techniques are similar.

 Some essential Indian spices are extensively used in kormas and kofta curries.
-Kormas are creamy, fragrant versions in which meat or vegetables are braised in coconut milk, and cashew or almond paste is added to the curry.
+Kormas are creamy, fragrant dishes in which meat or vegetables are braised in coconut milk, with cashew or almond paste added to the curry.
 One of the sweetest versions of korma with added flavours is navratan korma.

-Malai kofta is another version of paneer potato dumplings served with a creamy, velvety sauce prepared from chillies, tomatoes, ginger, and garlic paste.
-It contains herbs with sweet flavours such as cinnamon, clove, or cardamom, turmeric, cumin, coriander, and golden pungent stigmas of saffron.
+Malai kofta is another version of paneer potato dumplings, served with a creamy, velvety sauce made with chillies, tomatoes, ginger, and garlic paste.
+It contains herbs with sweet flavours such as cinnamon, cloves, and cardamom, as well as turmeric, cumin, coriander, and golden, pungent saffron stigmas.

 Indian spices list with names included -